MapsPeople/docs/web/index.md

 ```javascript
 node app.js
 ```
-You can also follow the steps below to start your app from scratch or to enhance the minimum source code, more advanced feature will be explained in the [part 2](/web/guidepart2) of this tutorial with a demo app that gives a showcase of the mapsIndoors in a complete app that you can test also.
+You can also follow the steps below to start your app from scratch or to enhance the Basic Example, more advanced feature will be explained in the [part 2](/web/guidepart2) of this tutorial with a demo app that gives a showcase of the mapsIndoors in a complete app that you can test also.

 ## Script Loading